-Some people have also gone an extra me to pet them.
+Some people have also gone the extra me to pet them.
 And developed friendship with.
-But they still remain dangerous animals.
+But they remain dangerous animals.
 Hence care should be highly considered while dealing with them.

 What are some of their similarities?

-- They are both cold-blooded creatures belonging to reptiles’ family.
-Hence depend on the external factors for their temperatures regulation.
+- They are both cold-blooded creatures belonging to the reptiles’ family.
+Hence depending on the external factors for their temperatures regulation.

 - Their home is in water bodies.
-And happen to be very good in swimming.
+And happen to be very good at swimming.

 - Their diet is similar.
 Size of prey changes as they grow bigger.

 - They swallow their prey after one or two bites.
 Digestion is made possible by the presence of strong enzymes in their stomachs.

 Fact: They are very old species that still existed during dinosaur times.